rsnemmen/BCES/README.md

 - *aerr,berr* : the standard deviations in a,b
 - *covab* : the covariance between a and b (e.g. for plotting confidence bands)

-There is also a parallel version of the code, *bcesp*, which can be run in the same way as bces.
+If you have no reason to believe that your measurement errors are correlated (which is usual the case), you can provide an array of zeroes as input for *cov*.

 ## Requirements

 Numpy, Scipy, [fish](https://pypi.python.org/pypi/fish/).

+## Parallel code

+There is also a parallel version of the code, *bcesp*, which can be run in the same way as bces and is considerably faster when running the code in multicore machines.

 ## More